benderlidze/bbw/_wallets/keepkey.md

 ---
 ![keepkey review][kkh]{: .img-responsive .kb-helper}

+KeepKey is a secure Bitcoin hardware wallet that was launched in 2015.
+It is easy to setup but also has some more advanced features, making it a great choice for new and experienced Bitcoin users alike!

 ## Price

 Costs $99 and can be [purchased on Amazon](http://buybitcoinww.co/KeepKey){:rel="nofollow"}.
 High price tag is due to its digital screen, metal body, and high level of security.